What Can Someone Do With Your ID?

 Conducting a background check on yourself will alert you to any criminal charges, debt collections, or outstanding warrants on your record.
 You can clear these up before you’re hit with hefty fines and penalties or have your license suspended or revoked.

-In 2017, U.S. credit reporting agency Equifax experienced a major data breach that affected 147 million Americans [*].
+The Equifax data breach that affected 147 million Americans [*].
 Cybercriminals gained access to PII, including Social security numbers, addresses, and even driver’s licenses.

 Besides the other credit bureaus, your employer always keeps a copy of your ID on record, as does your insurance company, government agencies, as well as doctor's offices, hospitals, and more.